-Table 5.2: Bits of hedeleg that must be writable or must be hardwired to zero.
+Table 8.2: Bits of hedeleg that must be writable or must be read-only zero.

-When a virtual supervisor external interrupt (code 10) is delegated to VS-mode, it is automatically translated by the machine into a supervisor external interrupt (code 9) for VS-mode, including the value written to vscause on an interrupt trap.
-Likewise, a virtual supervisor timer interrupt (6) is translated into a supervisor timer interrupt (5) for VS-mode, and a virtual supervisor software interrupt (2) is translated into a supervisor software interrupt (1) for VS-mode.
+interrupt (2) is translated into a supervisor software interrupt (1) for VS-mode.
 Similar translations may or may not be done for platform or custom interrupt causes (codes 16 and above).

-5.2.3 Hypervisor Interrupt Registers (hvip, hip, and hie)
+8.2.3 Hypervisor Interrupt Registers (hvip, hip, and hie)

 Register hvip is an HSXLEN-bit read/write register that a hypervisor can write to indicate virtual interrupts intended for VS-mode.
-Bits of hvip that are not writable are hardwired to zeros.
+Bits of hvip that are not writable are read-only zeros.